How to Use WebGL to Accelerate Web Barcode and QR Code Decoding Speed

 Barcode Decoding Performance Comparison: Grayscale Image vs Color Image

-To measure the performance difference, we can use the formula:
+To measure the performance difference, use the formula:

 total time = image data obtaining time + barcode decoding time